 - Which extracurriculars added the most to their education

 The peer advising fellows are selected for the program through a competitive application process in the spring semester.
+Applications for the 2019-2020 academic year are no longer being accepted.

 “Loved my peer advisor.
 Both helpful and insightful and very truthful about her experiences.
 Took the time to walk me through how to do a case study even!”